ibm-cloud-docs/activity-tracker/at_faq.md

 {: faq}

 Archived data cannot be imported to be searched or used in the {{site.data.keyword.at_full_notm}} UI.

 Use the [{{site.data.keyword.sqlquery_notm}} service](/docs/activity-tracker?topic=activity-tracker-sqlquery) to query archive data.

+## Can I control the ingested events so I can control my service cost?
+{: #faq_12}
+{: faq}

+You can control the volume of events that you ingest.
+Controlling the events helps you control your {{site.data.keyword.at_short}} service cost.
+Events that are filtered out (excluded) are not archived and are not available for search.
+You do not pay for events that are filtered out.

+There are different ways in which you can filter out events sent to {{site.data.keyword.at_short}}:

+* For some Cloud services you can [configure the collection of events.](/docs/activity-tracker?topic=activity-tracker-events-opt-in)

+* You can define [exclusion rules](/docs/activity-tracker?topic=activity-tracker-exclusion_rules) for events before they are stored for search.

+   * You can drop the events entirely and not see them at all through the UI

+   * You can view the events in the UI, but you cannot search on them.
+However, you can define views and alerts based on the data from these logs.

+* You can also configure [usage quotas](/docs/activity-tracker?topic=activity-tracker-control_usage_quotas) and define conditional usage quota exclusion rules.